DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC012.md

 # INPC012
-## Don't use expression for raising PropertyChanged.
+## Don't use expression for raising PropertyChanged

 | Topic    | Value
 | :--      | :--